aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.191.0 (2017-11-15 19:03 UTC)
+* APIGateway (3.3.11.0)
+	* 1. Extended GetDocumentationParts operation to support retrieving documentation parts resources without contents.
+2. Added hosted zone ID in the custom domain response.
+* Polly (3.3.4.0)
+	* Amazon Polly adds Korean language support with new female voice - "Seoyeon" and new Indian English female voice - "Aditi"
+* SimpleEmail (3.3.5.0)
+	* SES launches Configuration Set Reputation Metrics and Email Pausing Today, two features that build upon the capabilities of the reputation dashboard.
+The first is the ability to export reputation metrics for individual configuration sets.
+The second is the ability to temporarily pause email sending, either at the configuration set level, or across your entire Amazon SES account.
+* StepFunctions (3.3.2.0)
+	* You can now use the UpdateStateMachine API to update your state machine definition and role ARN.
+Existing executions will continue to use the previous definition and role ARN.
+You can use the DescribeStateMachineForExecution API to determine which state machine definition and role ARN is associated with an execution

 ### 3.3.190.0 (2017-11-15 00:20 UTC)
 * ECS (3.3.8.0)
 	* Added new mode for Task Networking in ECS, called awsvpc mode.
 Mode configuration parameters to be passed in via awsvpcConfiguration.
 Updated APIs now use/show this new mode - RegisterTaskDefinition, CreateService, UpdateService, RunTask, StartTask.